Mansfield, Ohio: Film industry

-Culture
+Arts and culture

-Annual events and fairs
+Events

 The Mansfield/Mehock Relays, an annual two-day invitational track and field meet for high school boys and girls, held in April since 1927 (except for Second World War years), began on the initiative of Harry Mehock, track coach at host Mansfield Senior High School.

 The Miss Ohio Pageant (Miss America preliminary), hosted by Mansfield since 1975, is staged annually at The Renaissance.

 The Richland County Fair is also held in Mansfield, at the Richland County Fairgrounds.
 The fair is held in the beginning of August.
 The fair started on October 26, 1849.
 In 1872 and 1873, Mansfield also hosted the Ohio State Fair.
 At the fair there are several rides, livestock judging.

 Annual masterclasses given by world-famous master musicians are presented by Mid-Ohio Opera.
 They are hosted by The Ohio State University Mansfield in the John and Pearl Conard Performance Hall.
-Dr. Arlene Shrut from The Juilliard School was the first presenter in 2016.
-Metropolitan Opera tenor, John Fowler is engaged for 2017.

 Historical structures and museums

 Mansfield is home to the old Ohio State Reformatory, constructed between 1886 and 1910 to resemble a German castle.
-The supervising architect was F. F. Schnitzer, who was responsible for construction and was presented with a silver double inkwell by the governor of the state in a lavish ceremony to thank him for his services.
+The supervising architect was Friedrich Ferdinand Schnitzer, who was responsible for construction and was presented with a silver double inkwell by the governor of the state in a ceremony to thank him for his services.
 The reformatory is located north of downtown Mansfield on Ohio 545, and has been the location for many major films, including The Shawshank Redemption, Harry and Walter Go to New York, Air Force One and Tango & Cash.

 Most of the prison yard has now been demolished to make room for expansion of the adjacent Mansfield Correctional Institution and Richland Correctional Institution, but the Reformatory's Gothic-style Administration Building remains standing and due to its prominent use in films, has become a tourist attraction.
-The building is used during the Halloween season each year as a haunted attraction known as the "Haunted Reformatory".
+The building is used during the Halloween season each year as a haunted attraction known as "Blood Prison".
 Many people visit Mansfield to take part in the haunted tour, some from as far as Michigan and Indiana.

 Located in the heart of downtown, the Mansfield Memorial Museum, built in 1887, and opened to the public in 1889 as the Soldiers and Sailors Memorial Hall, is a museum of many different exhibits.

 Oak Hill Cottage, located amongst the ruins of Mansfield's once mighty industrial district, is a Gothic Revival brick house, built in 1847.
 One of the most perfect Carpenter Gothic houses in the United States, it is operated by the Richland County Historical Society.
 Located in the Woodland neighborhood, the Mansfield Art Center, opened in 1945, is a visual arts organization.
 BibleWalk (formerly The Living Bible Museum), opened in 1987, is Ohio's only life-size wax museum.
-The Bissman Building (known as the Bissman Block), built in 1886, use to be open for tours from March to November until they were discontinued in 2019.
+The Bissman Building (known as the Bissman Block), built in 1886, used to be open for tours from March to November until they were discontinued in 2019.